Lil Nas X's Satan sneakers aren't sanctioned by Nike, still contain human blood

 Musician Lil Nas X collaborated with streetwear company MSCHF on a quickly sold-out offering of what the company dubbed Satan Shoes.
 They not only have a devil-focused theme (more on that below) but contain a drop of human blood (drawn from MSCHF employees), the company confirmed to NBC.

 Because the shoes are apparently modified Nikes, the company didn't appreciate its brand being associated with human blood and the devil.
 Duh.
-The company confirmed Monday that it's filed a trademark claim against MSCHF and wants it known that this isn't officially sanctioned by Nike.
+The company filed a trademark claim against MSCHF and wants it known that this isn't officially sanctioned by Nike.

-In a statement Thursday, MSCHF defended its work and said the company was "honestly surprised" by Nike's action.
+MSCHF defended its work, saying in a statement it was "honestly surprised" by Nike's action.

 "Immediately after Nike's counsel sent us notice we reached out but received no response," the company said.